-You may be able to get legal assistance if you feel that you have been dismissed unfairly, or would like advice about your redundancy pay.
-A good starting point is to discuss the matter with your trade union, the Citizens Advice Bureau or a Law Centre, but don’t delay.
+You may be eligible for legal assistance if your dismissal was unfair or you want advice about your redundancy pay.
+Discuss the matter with your trade union, the Citizens Advice Bureau, or a Law Center, but don’t delay.
 After your dismissal, you normally have only three months in which to make a complaint.
 Your trade union, the Citizens Advice Bureau, a Law Centre or solicitor will be able to give you more information.

 If you are made unemployed you may be entitled to claim Jobseeker’s Allowance.
 Your local Jobcentre Plus office will help you with your claim.